Kiana-Jahanshid/LicensePlateRecognition-using-PipeLine/README.md

-# LicensePlateRecognition with pipeline and Object Oriented DTRB:
+# License Plate Recognition with pipeline and Object Oriented DTRB:

 # Description :